Child mental health and wellbeing

 Taking care of physical and mental health is crucial at this time: read our practical tips.

 We know that during lockdown many parents/carers have had concerns about the impact of school closures on their child’s mental health.
-Many families will have experienced loss and other trauma.
-That is why the NEU believes it is important that all schools prioritise the mental health and wellbeing of children and young people whenever it is safe to open more widely.
+Many families will have experienced loss and trauma.
+That is why the NEU believes the mental health and wellbeing of children and young people should be a key priority.

-As a parent/carer you will play a huge role in supporting your child’s healthy transition back to school.
-Below are some tips and links to resources to help you to support your child’s wellbeing whenever they can return to school:
+As a parent/carer you will play a huge role in supporting your child’s wellbeing and learning while normal patterns of education are disrupted.
+Below are some tips and links to resources to help you:

 Reassure your child about their learning